VaishnaviSonwaneBntSoft/TestManagement/README.md

 2. **Set up the database:**

-   Ensure you have MySQL installed locally or configure your database settings in application.properties.
+   Ensure you have PostgreSQL installed locally or configure your database settings in application.properties.

 3. **Build and run the application:**
     ```bash